justkawal/excel/README.md

  - 🔐 Encrypt and Decrypt excel on the go.
  - Many more **features**

+## Breaking changes from 5.x.x to 4.x.x

+- Updated minimum Dart SDK to 3.6.0

 ## Breaking changes from 3.x.x to 4.x.x